COMMON THEMING TERMS

 ROI or Return on Investment: A performance measure used to evaluate the success or efficiency of a business investment.
 At IDS our clients see the ROI from theming by their raising client rates, patient loyalty, and staff and patient satisfaction.

-Scope of Work: An outline and description of work that is to be performed under a job contract.
+Scope of Work (SOW): An outline and description of work that is to be performed under a job contract.
 IDS clients will receive a scope of work for their project that includes mural layouts, 3D placement, colors, foliage, and fabric choices.

 Sculpture: Art created through the process of carving, modeling, or welding products into three-dimensional pieces.